Dongss/pm2-dog-admin/README.md

 # pm2-dog-admin

-pm2 processes moniter on web
+Monit pm2 local and remote processes on web

+* monite cpu,memory usage
+* execute start,restart,reload,stop actions on web page
+* catch pm2 events and handle these evens(such as catch crash event and then sending email)

 Monit services started by [pm2](https://github.com/Unitech/pm2) from local or remote host